artnerdnet/WWCodeBarcelona/Github - HackNight/Commit_Push_Pull.md

   - `git add Filename.extension` you can also just add all the changes to a particular file or folder

 You can see all the different options of `git add` in [the documentation](https://git-scm.com/docs/git-add) or by running `git add -h` || `git add -help` on your terminal.

+### Remove files

+If you added/staged a file that you do not want it to be part of your commit you can run `git rm FileName.extension` and it will be removed from the tree

+### Reset

+### Amends

 ## Push